Georgetown Divorce Lawyer - Start Your Free Consultation Today

 High Networth Divorce

-We identify hidden assets before they disappear from the financial record.
+We find hidden assets before they disappear from the financial record.
 High net worth divorce in Georgetown requires tracking transfers, examining business accounts, and reviewing family loan arrangements when one spouse controls financial information.
 That means analyzing bank statements for unexplained withdrawals, investigating whether prenuptial agreements apply to specific assets, and determining which properties or investments were deliberately excluded from disclosure documents submitted to the court.

 Learn more about divorce involving significant assets